What to Wear in Morocco:

 Maxi Dresses & Skirts

 Flowy, ankle-length dresses in cotton or linen are ideal.
 They keep you cool, cover your legs, and look effortlessly put-together.
-Stick to one solid or subtle print to avoid standing out.
+A solid colour or subtle print avoids standing out.

 Loose-Fit Tops & Tunics